-The independent effects of Reynolds and Mach number on the separated flowfield development was also investigated.
-This was motivated by previous measurements that showed little change in the integrated performance coefficients and pressure distributions of the iced airfoil for large changes in Reynolds number.13 In fact, it was found that changes in Mach number had more of an effect on maximum lift than did changes in Reynolds number.13 An example of this effect is illustrated in Fig. 11.
-The plot shows how the maximum lift coefficient decreased slightly as the Mach number was increased.
-This drop in C{lmax} was about 8% between M = 0.12 and M = 0.28.
-A comparison with the lift data in Fig. 3 show virtually no difference in $C{l,max}$ from $Re = 3.5 \times 10^6$ to 10.5×10^6 at M = 0.12.
+The independent effects of Reynolds and Mach number on the separated flowfield development were also investigated for the glaze ice configuration.
+This was motivated by previous measurements that showed little change in the integrated performance coefficients and pressure distributions of the iced airfoil for large changes in Reynolds number.
+15 In fact, it was found that changes in Mach number had more of an effect on maximum lift than changes in Reynolds number.
+An example of this effect is shown in Fig. 11.
+Figure 11 shows how the maximum lift coefficient decreased slightly as the Mach number was increased.
+This drop in $C{l,\text{max}}$ was about 8% between M = 0.12 and M = 0.28.
+A comparison of the data between Figs. 3 and 11 shows less than 1% difference in $C{l,\text{max}}$ from $Re = 3.5 \times 10^6$ to $10.5 \times 10^6$ at M = 0.12.
 Similar trends were observed in the flowfields of the present study.
-For example, Fig. 12 shows a comparison of stagnation streamlines for three

-Reynolds and Mach number combinations for the airfoil with glaze ice shape 944.
-For the $\alpha = 4$ deg. case, the bubble size is virtually identical across the three free-stream conditions.
+For example, Fig. 12 shows a comparison of stagnation streamlines for three Reynolds and Mach number combinations for the airfoil with glaze ice shape 944.
+For the $\alpha = 4$ deg case, the bubble size is virtually identical across the three freestream conditions.
 The apparent discrepancy between x/c = 0.12 and 0.24 for the M = 0.21 case occurred because no boundary-layer profiles were taken on this interval for this condition.
-For $\alpha = 6$ deg., the stagnation streamline for the M = 0.21 case indicates that the separation bubble was slightly larger than for This is consistent with the the other conditions. interpretation of the pressure distributions in Addy et al.13 and the present study that indicate larger bubble sizes at higher Mach numbers.
+For $\alpha = 6$ deg, the stagnation streamline for the M = 0.21case indicates that the separation bubble was slightly larger than for the other conditions.
+This is consistent with the interpretation of the pressure distributions by Addy et al. 15 and the present study that indicate larger bubble sizes at higher Mach numbers.
 It is reasonable that the larger bubble results in airfoil stall at a slightly lower angle of attack and lower lift coefficients.
-It is unclear what phenomenon causes the larger bubble sizes for higher Mach numbers.